Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 What are some of the skills that will be taught?

-The leadership academy will focus on several leadership skills including teamwork, motivating others, effective communication, decision making, values and ethics, time management and personal leadership styles.
+SLA will focus on several leadership skills including teamwork, motivating others, effective communication, decision making, values and ethics, time management and personal leadership styles.
 Students will also learn about the mission and vision of ALSF and how they can get involved to ensure that Alex’s legacy continues.

-Where does The Alex’s Lemonade Stand Foundation Leadership Academy take place?
+Where does SLA take place?

-The leadership academy takes place on the beautiful suburban campus of Villanova University, approximately 12 miles outside of Philadelphia.
+SLA takes place on the beautiful suburban campus of Villanova University, approximately 12 miles outside of Philadelphia.
 More information about this prestigious university can be found at www.villanova.edu.

 What should I bring/pack?